dotnet/AspNetCore.Docs/aspnetcore/mvc/views/tag-helpers/built-in/partial-tag-helper.md

 ## Migrate from an HTML Helper

 Consider the following asynchronous HTML Helper example.
 A collection of products is iterated and displayed.
 Per the `PartialAsync` method's first parameter, the *_ProductPartial.cshtml* partial view is loaded.
-An instance of the `Product` model is passed to it for binding.
+An instance of the `Product` model is passed to the partial view for binding.

 [!code-cshtml[](samples/TagHelpersBuiltIn/Pages/Products.cshtml?name=snippet_HtmlHelper&highlight=3)]